-C-GEM seeks to establish a fundamentally new way to program chemical matter and transform the way we produce materials and medicines.
-The science is spectacular—a wholesale re-engineering of the natural translation machine to produce genetically encoded chemical polymers with precisely defined sequences and unprecedented functions.
-To catalyze these efforts, C-GEM will implement GEM-NET, a sophisticated data management system to promote data sharing within and outside the team, and with industry, the NSF, and the public.
-By fostering innovation at the chemical-biology-materials frontier, C-GEM will establish a diverse chemical workforce, integrate research with training, and captivate scientists and non-scientists alike.
+C-GEM is establishing a fundamentally new way to program chemical matter and transform the way scientists design and produce materials and medicines.
+Using computation and experiment, C-GEM is repurposing nature’s protein synthesizing machine–the ribosome and its associated translation factors–to biosynthesize genetically encoded, sequence-defined chemical polymers with unprecedented functions and activities.
+Our combined activities span the fields of chemical biology, synthetic biology, synthetic chemistry, structural biology, computational biology, and molecular biology, and are highly collaborative.
+To catalyze these efforts, C-GEM implemented GEM-NET, a sophisticated data management system to promote data sharing within and outside the team, and with industry, the NSF, and the public.
+By fostering innovation at the chemical-biology-materials frontier, C-GEM is establishing a diverse chemical workforce, perfecting the integration of research with training, and captivating scientists and non-scientists alike.

 - C-GEM celebrates Cal Day at the Science Bonanza!